 Application-layer (Layer 7) routing is the application routing and load balancing (ingress routing) system included with Docker Enterprise for Swarm orchestration.
 Interlock architecture takes advantage of the underlying Swarm components to provide scalable Layer 7 routing and Layer 4 VIP mode functionality.

 Interlock is specific to the Swarm orchestrator.
-If you’re trying to route traffic to your Kubernetes applications, check layer 7 routing with Kubernetes.
+If you’re trying to route traffic to your Kubernetes applications, refer to Layer 7 routing with Kubernetes for more information.

 Interlock uses the Docker Remote API to automatically configure extensions such as NGINX or HAProxy for application traffic.
 Interlock is designed for: